 You're never too young to start planning for retirement, and now that you're a one-income family, you'll have to rethink your retirement goals.
 After all, one person's salary will have to accommodate two people's retirement.

 On the plus side, you might have more retirement saving avenues available now that you're a one-income family.
-For example, you may be eligible to contribute to a Roth IRA if you weren't before.
+For example, you might be eligible to contribute to a Roth IRA if you weren't before.

 Find Side Income

-Of course, the spouse who's leaving their full-time job doesn't need to have an income of zero.
+Of course, the partner who's leaving their full-time job doesn't have to have an income of zero.
 The stay-at-home partner could earn side income through freelancing, consulting, or taking on small side jobs.

 Just bringing in an extra $100 a week (or $5,200 a year) goes a long way toward the family budget, retirement fund, or emergency fund.
-If you squirrel away $100 a week for three years, you'll have $15,600, enough to buy a car in cash.
+You'll have $15,600 if you squirrel away $100 a week for three years, enough to buy a car with cash.